Sanford Biggers

-Sanford Biggers (born 1970 in Los Angeles) is a Harlem-based interdisciplinary artist who works in film/video, installation, sculpture, music, and performance.
-An L.A. native, he has lived and worked in New York City since 1999.
+Sanford Biggers is an American interdisciplinary artist who works in film and video, installation, sculpture, music, and performance.
+A Los Angeles native, he has lived and worked in New York City since 1999.

 Life and education

-Biggers was born in 1970 in Los Angeles, California.
+Biggers was born in Los Angeles, California.
 He is the son of a neurosurgeon, his father, and of a teacher, his mother.
 He received a BA from Morehouse College in Atlanta, Georgia, an MFA from the School of the Art Institute of Chicago, Illinois and attended Skowhegan School of Painting and Sculpture in 1998.
 Biggers says that due to a lack of art major classes at Morehouse, he was required to take the majority of his classes at the all-women Spelman College.

 Work

 Biggers first received critical attention when his collaborative work with David Ellis, Mandala of the B-Bodhisattva II, was included in the exhibition "Freestyle", curated by Thelma Golden at the Studio Museum in Harlem in 2001.
-Since, his works have been presented internationally including the Tate Modern in London, the Renaissance Society in Chicago, Prospect 1 in New Orleans and the Whitney Biennial, the Kitchen and Performa 07 (curated by Roselee Goldberg) in New York.
+Since, his works have been presented internationally including the Tate Modern in London, the Renaissance Society in Chicago, Prospect 1 in New Orleans and the Whitney Biennial, The Kitchen and Performa 07 (curated by Roselee Goldberg) in New York.
 Biggers's art frequently references African-American ethnography, hip hop music, Buddhism, African spirituality, Indo-European Vodoun, jazz, Afrofuturism, urban culture and icons from Americana.
 He has said that he places "no hierarchy on chronology, references or media" and his work has been characterized by meditation and improvisation.
 He says his themes are "meant to broaden and complicate our read on American history."
 He also uses syncretism to highlight the interconnectedness of seemly disparate cultural practices.
 In order to make the viewer an active element, Biggers often turns his sculptures into performances.

 Having spent most of his life playing piano, this performative element frequently takes the form of music.
 He has collaborated on music projects with Saul Williams a.k.a.
 Niggy Tardust, Esthero, Martin Luther McCoy, Imani Uzuri, Rich Medina, and Jahi Sundance.

 In 2014, Biggers departed from his typical medium by painting on quilts that were given to him by the descendants of slave owners.

 Biggers is Affiliate Faculty at the Virginia Commonwealth University Sculpture and Expanded Media program, and was a visiting scholar at Harvard University's VES Department in 2009.

-He was previously an Assistant Professor at Columbia University's Visual Arts program.
+He was previously an assistant professor at Columbia University's Visual Arts program.